husseinmarah/husseinmarah/README.md

 </p>

 ## Hi there 👋
-I'm Hussein Marah, a software engineer and academic researcher, and I have a passion for using technology to solve problems and use it for the social good.
+I'm Hussein Marah, a software engineer and academic researcher.
+I am passionate about using technology to solve problems and use it for the social good.

 ## How to reach me 📫
 <p align='center'>